 z-index).
 Each RenderObject is associated to a RenderLayer either directly or indirectly via an ancestor RenderObject.

 RenderLayers are grouped into a tree, which is called the RenderLayer tree, and RenderLayer children are sorted into two lists: those that are below the RenderLayer, and those that are above.
-With this we have a structure that has grouped all the RenderObjects that have to be rendered together: they will be on top of the content that has has been rendered by the RenderLayers below this one, and and below the content rendered by the RenderLayers over this one.
+With this we have a structure that has grouped all the RenderObjects that have to be rendered together: they will be on top of the content that has been rendered by the RenderLayers below this one, and below the content rendered by the RenderLayers over this one.

 There are several conditions that can decide whether a RenderLayer is needed for some element, it doesn’t necessarily needs to be due to the usage of